mfhooks88/horiseon-code-refactor/README.md

 * added alt descrtiptions to images and icons used on the file.

 * tried to condense down CSS as best as I could.

+* starter code was provided by bootcamp and updates were made by me using what I learned in class.